Plasma that contains a higher concentration of platelets (generally 6-8 x baseline).

 Why is it not serum not red?

-PRP when obtained in an ideal fashion should be clear.
+When obtained in an ideal fashion it should appear clear.
 When 1 drop of red blood cell enters the solution, the color is stained to a pinkish hue.

 Is the procedure painful?